Tofull/py3dtiles_batcher/README.rst

     **Disclaimer:**

     This project is under active development and has been created to generate data as fast as possible at Jakarto (rush time).
-It doesn't cover neither unit test, well-writen documentation, nor a sufficient level of abstraction to be used in differents contexts.
+It doesn't cover either unit test, well-written documentation, or a sufficient level of abstraction to be used in different contexts.
 However, I will be more than happy to remove this disclaimer when improvements will be done.
 Feel free to open an issue to help the project.

 Convert `.las` files to `3dtiles` in batch using `py3dtiles <https://github.com/Oslandia/py3dtiles>`_.